tbalmat/iCPAGdb/README.md

 2) R shiny code for Web browser

 ## Update for V1.1
 We added ```--lddb-r2``` parameter to allow users choosing different LD proxy database.
-However, since the pre-built in GWAS dataset were clumped by PLINK using `--clump-r2 0.4` for each study, we recommend to use default `--lddb-r2 0.4`.
+However, since the pre-built in GWAS dataset were clumped by PLINK using `--clump-r2 0.4` for each study, we recommend to use default parameter: `--lddb-r2 0.4`.

 # Quick start